University-at-Buffalo-SEDS/PowerBoard25/README.md

 To get these newly collected values use LTC2990_Get_Voltage This function will not return the voltages, instead, initialze an array in the main.c with the voltages values you want to store.
-Pass a pointer to that array in the function.
+Pass a pointer to that array in the function:

+	Get Voltages function:
 	void LTC2990_Get_Voltage(LTC2990_Handle_t *handle, float* voltages);

 	ex. usage: